cthoyt/cthoyt.github.io/_posts/2026/2026-08-17-automating-predicted-semantic-mapping-evaluation.md

 | [vto](https://semantic.farm/vto)       | [mesh](https://semantic.farm/mesh) |       0.3% |    50.0% |     50.0% | 100.0% | 66.7% |
 | [xlmod](https://semantic.farm/xlmod)   | [mesh](https://semantic.farm/mesh) |      44.7% |    98.7% |     98.7% | 100.0% | 99.3% |

+Why am I looking at mesh?
+Many ontologies use MeSH as a starting point.
+MeSH is a highly valuable lexical resource developed to index papers in PubMed, but it doesn't go as far as to develop itself as an ontology with more precise definitions of relationships and axioms.
+Therefore, many OBO Foundry ontologies can be mapped back to mesh.
+OMIT even shamelessly imports the entirety of MeSH under http://purl.obolibrary.org/obo/OMIT_0000110 (shameless because it assigns new identifiers but doens't cross-reference back to the original MeSH terms)

 Note that lexical matching typically has a high precision (i.e., most predictions are right) but lower recall (i.e., some potential predictions are missed).
 Given the problem domain that (almost all) ontologies don't have one-to-many or many-to-one mappings, then it's also possible to identify entities for which there is no mapping between two given resources and further increase the accuracy of the accuracy metric.

+## Next Steps

 Looking forward, this workflow can be arbitrarily extended with additional curations of mappings in Biomappings (or any other manually curated SSSOM files